JaredVogt/summarai/release/README.md

-# watchDirectories Executable
+# summarai Executable

 ## Quick Start

-This is a standalone executable version of watchDirectories for macOS ARM64 (Apple Silicon).
+This is a standalone executable version of summarai for macOS ARM64 (Apple Silicon).

 ### First Run on macOS

 When running this executable for the first time, macOS will show a security warning:
-"watchDirectories cannot be opened because it is from an unidentified developer"
+"summarai cannot be opened because it is from an unidentified developer"

 **To run it:**
-1. Right-click (or Control-click) on `watchDirectories`
+1. Right-click (or Control-click) on `summarai`
 2. Select "Open" from the context menu
 3. Click "Open" in the security dialog
 4. This only needs to be done once